Local Government Participation and Elections Review

 Feedback gathered via this consultation will play a key role in informing reform proposals and the development of the bill to amend local government legislation, including the:

-Consultation outcomes will be published on this website and on the Department for Infrastructure and Transport’s website in May 2024.
+Consultation outcomes are expected to be published on this website and on the Department for Infrastructure and Transport’s website in May 2024.

 Have your say on ideas and suggestions for changing the way councils operate in South Australia